Statistics, Causality and Bell's Theorem: Realism, Locality, Freedom

-I would like to close this section by mentioning a beautiful paper by \hyperref[masanesetal06]{Masanes, Acin and Gisin (2006)} who argue in a very general setting (i.e., not assuming quantum theory, or local realism, or anything) that \emph{quantum non-locality}, by which they mean the violation of Bell inequalities, together with \emph{non-signalling}, which is the property that the marginal probability distribution seen by Alice of $A$ does not depend on whether Bob measures $B$ of $B'$, together imply indeterminism: that is to say: that the world is stochastic, not deterministic.
+I would like to close this section by mentioning a beautiful paper by \citet{masanesetal06} who argue in a very general setting (i.e., not assuming quantum theory, or local realism, or anything) that \emph{quantum nonlocality}, by which they mean the violation of Bell inequalities, together with \emph{nonsignalling}, which is the property that the marginal probability distribution seen by Alice of $A$ does not depend on whether Bob measures $B$ of $B'$, together imply indeterminism: that is to say: that the world is stochastic, not deterministic.